Kellen-Linse/Data-Structs-Algos-and-Interviews/Grokkin/Patterns/Tree_BFS/gNotes.md

 <br>

+- Often used in shortest path type questions.
+- BFS searches the **Closest Nodes to the Parent** first.

 - **It is always important to understand how the nodes are shaped!**
   - Sometimes it is `this.val`, sometimes `this.value`
     - Also note what happens if a property is left undefined like: